roselynle/community-cook/README.md

 ### Wins

 -   Good git flow and communication between team members to avoid conflicts
+-   Protecting the routes which require login
+-   Implmenting flask mail wherby users can get a cumulative list of ingredients (shopping list) sent to their email

 ### Challenges

 -   Coming up with ideas for our app which would be feasible in the given timeframe
--   Difficulties with sending and retrieving information with a Python backend and React frontend (e.g. when implementing authentication)
+-   Difficulties with sending and retrieving information with a Python backend and React frontend
--   Deploying an app with an api connected to Mongo database
+-   Deploying an app with an API connected to Mongo database

 ## Bugs